 - Reading fluency and comprehension

 - Rapid naming of symbols or objects

 Additional domains that may be included in the evaluation are as follows:

 Once an evaluation is complete, a committee of knowledgeable persons (Section 504 or ARD committee) will interpret the results to determine if there is a pattern of evidence for the primary characteristics of dyslexia with unexpectedly low performance for the student’s age and educational level.
 The reading and spelling difficulties should be unexpected in relation to the student’s other abilities, sociocultural factors, language difference, irregular attendance, or lack of appropriate and effective instruction.
 It is not one single factor but a preponderance of data (both formal and informal) that provide the committee with evidence for whether these difficulties are unexpected.

-Once dyslexia is identified the Section 504 or ARD Committee will create an educational plan to serve the student.
+Once dyslexia is identified, the Committee will create an educational plan to serve the student.
 The committee will determine the appropriate intervention to use with the student and what accommodations the student will need in the classroom and for testing.

-For more information on the identification process see Figure 3.8 on page 35 of The Dyslexia Handbook.
+For more information on the identification process, see Figure 3.8 on page 34 of The 2021 Dyslexia Handbook.

 Parents/guardians may request an evaluation at any time and the school district is obligated to review the student’s date history to determine whether of not there is a reason to believe the student has a disability.
 If a disability is suspected, the student will be evaluated.
 If the school district does not suspect a disability and determines an evaluation is not warranted, the parents/guardians must be given a copy of their due process rights.